0x0000ff/m6900-python/README.md

 The mouse works with single digit numbers representing the incriment in the dpiValue variable. (e.g. 0=400dpi and 16=3200dpi).

-It appears to work for my setup, but I offer no guarantees for its reliablility.
+It appears to work for my setup, but I offer no guarantees for its reliablility and safety of your mouse.
 Buyer beware and all that shizzle.

 -0x0000ff